valmassoi/resume/Valmassoi_Resume_Soft-Dev.md

     - Assisted CFO with liquidation on exchanges and OTC trades
   - [Security Token Smart Contract](https://github.com/tZERO-dev/T0ken) design
     - Helped bridge the communication gap between software, business, and legal teams to brainstorm opportunities and limitations in order to define requirements
-    - Named as inventor on a [patent pending application](https://patents.google.com/patent/US20200051067A1/en) for "Self-enforcing security token implementing smart-contract-based compliance rules consulting smart-contract-based global registry of investors"
+    - Named as inventor on an [issued patent](https://patents.google.com/patent/US20200051067A1/en) for "Self-enforcing security token implementing smart-contract-based compliance rules consulting smart-contract-based global registry of investors"

 - Senior Front-end Developer
   - Made key contributions that helped team meet tight deadline to launch world’s first publicly traded security on a `blockchain`